supermassivedb/supermassive/readme.md

 A primary after connected to replica will send a `STARTSYNC`, a replica will then send a `SYNCFROM pgnum` where pgnum is the last page number in the replica journal.
 The primary will then send missing operations to the replica.

 **Communication looks like this**
-1. Replica goes online
+1. Replica goes online, primary connects to replica sends `STARTSYNC`
 2. Replica sends `SYNCFROM pgnum` to primary
 3. Primary starts sending pages to replica until it reaches end of its journal
 4. Replica writes pages to its journal
-5. PRIMARY is done sending pages to replica once `SYNCDONE` is sent to replica
+5. PRIMARY is done sending pages to replica once `DONESYNC` is sent to replica
 6. Primary and replica are now in sync

 ## All nodes are full?